mtorrico/Sentiment-Analysis-Naive-Bayes-Spark/README.md

 # Sentiment Analysis using Naive Bayes with Spark implementation

 ## Data
 - We will work with Amazon Reviews.
-These reviews, made available by [Julian McAuley, UCSD], are raw qualitative (text) and quantitative (rating) evaluations of products by users.
+These reviews, made available by [Julian McAuley, UCSD](http://jmcauley.ucsd.edu/data/amazon/), , are raw qualitative (text) and quantitative (rating) evaluations of products by users.
 ## Project Goal:
 - We propose to use ML+NLP on positive/negative reviews to see what words carry out a positive/negative meaning for users.
 - Process: